rburstein-IDM/generic_mapper/README.md

 There are two scripts in this repo right now, `utils.R` is simply a set of helper functions.
 Start with `example_script.R`, which will walk you through the process from pulling in data to making a smooth map.
 The example script uses as an example the outcome of proportion of households using solid fuel from the 2017 Pakihstan DHS.

 Note for IDM users, there is quite a bit of commenting in the example script, which should make it easy enough to adapt this example for other indicators you wish to spatially smooth.
+You'll need dropbox access to the `generic_mapper` directory to make things run smoothly - just ask me to add you if you need it.

 Go from this:
 ![Alt text](./plots_for_readme/readme_inputmap.png "")